 5. With the connector installed, tighten the plastic fitting to secure Wi-Fi/Ethernet unit until tight and the device is secured to the end panel.
 Align the antenna vertically.

-Note: Hold the Mobile Link Wi-Fi/Ethernet device firmly and tighten the nut during installation to avoid damage to the unit wiring harness.
+Note: Hold the Mobile Link Wi-Fi/Ethernet device firmly and tighten the nut during installation to avoid damage to the unit wiring harness

 6. Route the wire harness to the back side of the controller.
 Wherever possible, bundle the harness with other wire looms to provide additional support.

 7. (New installations only): Locate accessory port.
 The accessory port is an eight-pin connector on the underside of the controller.
-On models equipped with an external breaker box, lift controller to gain access to accessory plug location.
+On models equipped with an external breaker box, lift the controller to gain access to the accessory plug location.

 Note: If there is a decal labeled "Port 1" or "Accessory Part 1, " remove the decal to locate the port.